MicrosoftDocs/fabric-docs/docs/security/security-managed-private-endpoints-create.md

 ## Prerequisites

-Microsoft.Network resource provider needs to be registered in the Azure subscription
+A Microsoft.Network resource provider needs to be registered in the Azure subscription

 ## Create a managed private endpoint